wanming/pipelining/README.md

 # pipelining
-Xhr stream client for the browser and NodeJS
+Xhr chunked stream client for the browser and NodeJS

 ### HOW TO USE